-Sex Offender, Murderer, and Violent Offender Against Youth Registry register in a State to provide notice, as required, under State Law, of each institution of higher education in that State at which a person is employed, carries on a vocation, volunteers' services, or is a student.
+Sex Offender, Murderer, and Violent Offender Against Youth Registry

+The federal Campus Crimes Prevention Act requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by the State concerning registered sex offenders may be obtained.
+It also requires sex offenders already required to register in a State to provide notice, as required, under State Law, of each institution of higher education in that State at which a person is employed, carries on a vocation, volunteers' services, or is a student.
 Parkland College is required to inform the campus community that a list (as well as other associated information) of registered sex offenders, murderers, and violent offenders against youth is available through the Illinois State Police website.
 Parkland College is located in Champaign County and the zip code is 61821.